IntersectAustralia/hcsvlab-docs/Galaxy.md

     sudo service httpd start
     sudo service galaxy restart

+TODO: need to restart Xvfb and Xhost after a reboot - should add this to the startup script?

 ### Smoke Test
 You can verify that your install has been successful by executing these tests: